telerik/winforms-docs/gridview/populating-with-data/bind-to-xml.md

 ![gridview-populating-with-data-bind-to-xml 001](images/gridview-populating-with-data-bind-to-xml001.JPG)

-You have to create a DataSet instance from the xml file.
-For the sample xml file above, the created DataSet contains only __one__ DataTable which is set as RadGridView data source.
+You have to create a DataSet instance from the XML file.
+For the sample XML file above, the created DataSet contains only __one__ DataTable which is set as RadGridView data source.
 Please refer to this [topic]({%slug winforms/gridview/hierarchical-grid/creating-hierarchy-using-an-xml-data-source%}) if you want to create hierarchy.

 {{source=..\SamplesCS\GridView\PopulatingWithData\BindingToXml.cs region=bindingToXML}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\BindingToXml.vb region=bindingToXML}}````C#